drpowell/FriPan/README.md

 It is also possible to give arbitrary information on strains for sorting or colouring.
 See the `pan.strains.example` file for an example.
 This is expected to be a tab separated file with the first column named "ID" with the strain names matching those in pan.`proteinortho`.
 Create such a tab separated file and put name it `pan.strains`.

+### Development

+While developing code, it is useful to enable coffee in "watch" mode and with source maps.
+Run the following:

+    coffee -c -w -m *.coffee

 ### Source
 * Github: https://github.com/drpowell/FriPan
 * Website: http://www.vicbioinformatics.com/software.fripan.shtml